Mastery Series

 Most, if not all, tertiary education programs for health professionals across all disciplines teach a perspective on autism that is grounded in the pathology paradigm.

 Consider the DSM criteria for autism - the criteria by which autism is defined.
 It is essentially a list of deficits and deviations from so-called 'normal'.
-This definition immediately pathologises autistic traits.
+This definition immediately pathologises autistic people.

 Put simply, it means much of the theory and research that informs these programs is based on the fundamental assumption that autistic people are broken, and need to be fixed.